ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 Reviews all lyric files in current folder, using ```print-with-columns``` to reduce scrolling up.

 ### 🌟 dls / [display-lyric-status.bat](../BAT-and-UTIL-files-1/display-lyric-status.bat):

 Displays the lyric status (approved, unapproved, or unset) for all lyric files in current folder.
 To have this happen automatically when changing into a folder,  ```alias cd=call cd-alias.bat```,  then create ```autorun.bat``` in the base of your collection, containing the command:
 ```@if exist *.txt (call display-lyric-status)```
 ![image](https://github.com/user-attachments/assets/0ccdebd6-7e26-4a2b-91ee-c3e0cfe9f147)
+TODO: Add status of songs that are approved for lyricless encode

 ### 🌟 cfml / cmlf / [check-for-missing-lyrics](../BAT-and-UTIL-files-1/check-for-missing-lyrics.bat):

 Displays a list of files in the *current folder* which are missing *approved lyric* files
+TODO: Add status of songs that are approved for lyricless encode

 ### 🌟 Lyric Auditor: cpfml / cpmlf / [check-playlist-for-missing-lyrics](../BAT-and-UTIL-files-1/get-playlist-for-missing-lyrics.bat):

 Displays a list of files in a *playlist* which are missing *approved lyric* files.
+TODO: Add status of songs that are approved for lyricless encode [may happen automatically]

 ![image](https://github.com/user-attachments/assets/42fb6e4e-2cea-48e1-bbc8-499454c201ae)